pypa/auditwheel/README.rst

    on older system.

-   So, to compile widely-compatible binaries, you're best off doing the build on an old Linux distribution.
+   So, to compile widely-compatible binaries, you're best off doing the build on an old Linux distribution, such as the manylinux Docker image.